cometaj2/huckle/README.rst

     Commands, options and parameters are presented gradually, to provide users with a way to incrementally discover and learn how the CLI is used.

+<cliname> ... help

+    The reserved "help" command can be used anywhere in a command line sequence to have huckle generate a man page from the last successfully received HCLI Document.
+This can help with CLI exploration.

 huckle help